cfengine/documentation/reference/functions/regextract.markdown

 * `regex` : Regular expression, *in the range* .\*

 A regular expression containing one or more parenthesized back references.
-The regular expression is anchored, meaning it must match the entire string
+The regular expression is [anchored][anchored], meaning it must match the entire string

 * `string` : Match string, *in the range* .\*